gregwebs/hamlet.js/README.md

 * quoting attributes is not required unless they have spaces
 * Indentation is used to automatically close tags.

 This loosely follows the original Haskell [Hamlet](http://www.yesodweb.com/book/templates) template language that I helped design.
 This implementation is simpler because it is invoked at runtime, just does a simple javascript eval, and has no concept of type insertion - this includes no html escaping.
+There is a [fork of this library](https://github.com/ajnsit/hamlet.js) that uses Haskell Hamlet style interpolation.

 ## Usage